Opening Hours

 Aleks Baruksopulo

-Aleks is available for Musculoskeletal, Sports, Running & Exercise Podiatry appointments at our Broadbeach and Burleigh.
+He is available for Musculoskeletal, Sports, Running, and Exercise Podiatry appointments at the Burleigh and Broadbeach clinics.

 ...